-To be able to check a families' eligibility for the extended entitlement (30 hours), the parent must provide both the eligibility code and their NI number.
+To be able to check a families' eligibility for working parent entitlement, the parent must provide both the eligibility code and their NI number.

-If a parent does not know their 2-year-old eligibility code, this can be found by searching for the child on the funding portal.
+If a parent does not know their FEET eligibility code, this can be found by searching for the child on the funding portal.

-Do not allow parents/ legal guardians to complete this section form in advance.
+Do not allow parents/ legal guardians to complete the weekly attendance and funded entitlement claim section of the form in advance.
 This must be completed each term once the child has started/returned for the first session of the funded period.